Skip to main content

 Ashley Seifert, an associate professor in the UK College of Arts and Sciences’ Department of Biology, teamed up with scientists in Germany and the Netherlands to examine how identical injuries in two different rodent species lead to regenerative healing in one case but not the other.

-The paper, published today in Science Advances, compared tissue healing in laboratory mice and spiny mice.
-Whereas
+The paper, published today in Science Advances, compared tissue healing in

 LEXINGTON, Ky.
 (April 20, 2023) — The University of Kentucky Nu Circle of Omicron Delta Kappa National Leadership Honor Society hosted its annual awards night on Tuesday, April 11, in the W. T. Young Athletic Auditorium.
 Among those recognized for the Maurice A. Clay award was Kameron Kraus, a student in the College of Arts & Sciences.
 In addition, A&S student Nora Sypkens received a Jerry D. Claiborne Scholarship.

 The Maurice A. Clay award was created over 30 years ago to recognize the outstanding graduating senior in each academic college.
 Winners are selected by the college and are expected to be exceptional leaders who have provided service to their college while maintaining a strong academic record.
 Omicron Delta Kappa recognizes superior scholarship, leadership and exemplary character.
-The Maurice A. Clay Awards are one way in which the UK Nu
+The Maurice A. Clay

 Elizabeth “Beth” Elliott